biopragmatics/oquat/docs/unknowns/source/hp.md

 | LMU:chrapp    |        4 | [HP:0033028](http://purl.obolibrary.org/obo/HP_0033028), [HP:0033032](http://purl.obolibrary.org/obo/HP_0033032), [HP:0033038](http://purl.obolibrary.org/obo/HP_0033038), [HP:0033039](http://purl.obolibrary.org/obo/HP_0033039)                                                               |
 | LMU:kknofloch |        2 | [HP:0033240](http://purl.obolibrary.org/obo/HP_0033240), [HP:0033245](http://purl.obolibrary.org/obo/HP_0033245)                                                                                                                                                                                 |

-## `MONARCH` (1)
+## `MONARCH`

+There are 1 usages of `MONARCH` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MONARCH)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MONARCH).

 | curie            |   usages | nodes                                                                                                                                                                     |
 |------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | MONARCH:mhaendel |        3 | [HP:0012647](http://purl.obolibrary.org/obo/HP_0012647), [HP:0012648](http://purl.obolibrary.org/obo/HP_0012648), [HP:0012649](http://purl.obolibrary.org/obo/HP_0012649) |

-## `Monarch` (1)
+## `Monarch`

+There are 1 usages of `Monarch` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Monarch)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Monarch).

 | curie            |   usages | nodes                                                                                                                                                                     |
 |------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Monarch:mhaendel |        3 | [HP:0012654](http://purl.obolibrary.org/obo/HP_0012654), [HP:0012655](http://purl.obolibrary.org/obo/HP_0012655), [HP:0012656](http://purl.obolibrary.org/obo/HP_0012656) |

-## `NIHR` (1)
+## `NIHR`

+There are 1 usages of `NIHR` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIHR)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIHR).

 | curie           |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |-----------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NIHR:ldaugherty |        9 | [HP:0002091](http://purl.obolibrary.org/obo/HP_0002091), [HP:0006518](http://purl.obolibrary.org/obo/HP_0006518), [HP:0030872](http://purl.obolibrary.org/obo/HP_0030872), [HP:0030874](http://purl.obolibrary.org/obo/HP_0030874), [HP:0030876](http://purl.obolibrary.org/obo/HP_0030876), ... |

-## `NSTRN` (1)
+## `NSTRN`

+There are 1 usages of `NSTRN` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NSTRN)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NSTRN).

 | curie         |   usages | nodes                                                   |
 |---------------|----------|---------------------------------------------------------|
 | NSTRN:jmiller |        1 | [HP:0033088](http://purl.obolibrary.org/obo/HP_0033088) |

-## `Neuromics` (1)
+## `Neuromics`

+There are 1 usages of `Neuromics` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Neuromics)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Neuromics).

 | curie             |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |-------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Neuromics:vstraub |       16 | [HP:0003560](http://purl.obolibrary.org/obo/HP_0003560), [HP:0003634](http://purl.obolibrary.org/obo/HP_0003634), [HP:0012548](http://purl.obolibrary.org/obo/HP_0012548), [HP:0030224](http://purl.obolibrary.org/obo/HP_0030224), [HP:0030225](http://purl.obolibrary.org/obo/HP_0030225), ... |

-## `OCRID` (1)
+## `OCRID`

+There are 1 usages of `OCRID` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OCRID)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OCRID).

 | curie                     |   usages | nodes                                                   |
 |---------------------------|----------|---------------------------------------------------------|
 | OCRID:0000-0002-0736-9199 |        1 | [HP:0004415](http://purl.obolibrary.org/obo/HP_0004415) |

-## `OHSU` (1)
+## `OHSU`

+There are 1 usages of `OHSU` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OHSU)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OHSU).

 | curie           |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |-----------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | OHSU:jpgourdine |       10 | [HP:0025641](http://purl.obolibrary.org/obo/HP_0025641), [HP:0031810](http://purl.obolibrary.org/obo/HP_0031810), [HP:0031811](http://purl.obolibrary.org/obo/HP_0031811), [HP:0031812](http://purl.obolibrary.org/obo/HP_0031812), [HP:0032305](http://purl.obolibrary.org/obo/HP_0032305), ... |

-## `ORCIRD` (1)
+## `ORCIRD`

+There are 1 usages of `ORCIRD` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ORCIRD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ORCIRD).

 | curie                      |   usages | nodes                                                   |
 |----------------------------|----------|---------------------------------------------------------|
 | ORCIRD:0000-0001-5208-3432 |        1 | [HP:0007011](http://purl.obolibrary.org/obo/HP_0007011) |

-## `ORDCID` (1)
+## `ORDCID`

+There are 1 usages of `ORDCID` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ORDCID)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ORDCID).

 | curie                      |   usages | nodes                                                   |
 |----------------------------|----------|---------------------------------------------------------|
 | ORDCID:0000-0001-5208-3432 |        1 | [HP:0012408](http://purl.obolibrary.org/obo/HP_0012408) |

-## `PIMD` (1)
+## `PIMD`

+There are 1 usages of `PIMD` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PIMD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PIMD).

 | curie         |   usages | nodes                                                                                                                                                                     |
 |---------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | PIMD:28276064 |        3 | [HP:0032814](http://purl.obolibrary.org/obo/HP_0032814), [HP:0032815](http://purl.obolibrary.org/obo/HP_0032815), [HP:0032816](http://purl.obolibrary.org/obo/HP_0032816) |

-## `PhenoTips` (1)
+## `PhenoTips`

+There are 1 usages of `PhenoTips` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PhenoTips)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PhenoTips).

 | curie          |   usages | nodes                                                   |
 |----------------|----------|---------------------------------------------------------|
 | PhenoTips:CHum |        1 | [HP:0040200](http://purl.obolibrary.org/obo/HP_0040200) |

-## `Sanford` (1)
+## `Sanford`

+There are 1 usages of `Sanford` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Sanford)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Sanford).

 | curie           |   usages | nodes                                                   |
 |-----------------|----------|---------------------------------------------------------|
 | Sanford:krageth |        1 | [HP:0001388](http://purl.obolibrary.org/obo/HP_0001388) |

-## `UCDenver` (1)
+## `UCDenver`

+There are 1 usages of `UCDenver` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UCDenver)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UCDenver).

 | curie               |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | UCDenver:tjcallahan |       35 | [HP:0020077](http://purl.obolibrary.org/obo/HP_0020077), [HP:0020078](http://purl.obolibrary.org/obo/HP_0020078), [HP:0020147](http://purl.obolibrary.org/obo/HP_0020147), [HP:0020158](http://purl.obolibrary.org/obo/HP_0020158), [HP:0020175](http://purl.obolibrary.org/obo/HP_0020175), ... |

-## `UHPO` (1)
+## `UHPO`

+There are 1 usages of `UHPO` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UHPO)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UHPO).

 | curie          |   usages | nodes                                                   |
 |----------------|----------|---------------------------------------------------------|
 | UHPO:probinson |        1 | [HP:0001833](http://purl.obolibrary.org/obo/HP_0001833) |

-## `UK` (1)
+## `UK`

+There are 1 usages of `UK` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UK)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UK).

 | curie      |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | UK:rheller |       10 | [HP:0030195](http://purl.obolibrary.org/obo/HP_0030195), [HP:0030198](http://purl.obolibrary.org/obo/HP_0030198), [HP:0030199](http://purl.obolibrary.org/obo/HP_0030199), [HP:0030200](http://purl.obolibrary.org/obo/HP_0030200), [HP:0030201](http://purl.obolibrary.org/obo/HP_0030201), ... |

-## `UKB` (1)
+## `UKB`

+There are 1 usages of `UKB` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UKB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UKB).

 | curie            |   usages | nodes                                                                                                                                                                     |
 |------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | UKB:tklockgether |        3 | [HP:0001269](http://purl.obolibrary.org/obo/HP_0001269), [HP:0002075](http://purl.obolibrary.org/obo/HP_0002075), [HP:0030180](http://purl.obolibrary.org/obo/HP_0030180) |

-## `UKT` (1)
+## `UKT`

+There are 1 usages of `UKT` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UKT)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UKT).

 | curie        |   usages | nodes                                                                                                                                                                                                                              |
 |--------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | UKT:rschuele |        4 | [HP:0002061](http://purl.obolibrary.org/obo/HP_0002061), [HP:0002066](http://purl.obolibrary.org/obo/HP_0002066), [HP:0002078](http://purl.obolibrary.org/obo/HP_0002078), [HP:0030181](http://purl.obolibrary.org/obo/HP_0030181) |

-## `UManchester` (1)
+## `UManchester`

+There are 1 usages of `UManchester` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UManchester)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UManchester).

 | curie                     |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | UManchester:psergouniotis |       53 | [HP:0000486](http://purl.obolibrary.org/obo/HP_0000486), [HP:0000526](http://purl.obolibrary.org/obo/HP_0000526), [HP:0010543](http://purl.obolibrary.org/obo/HP_0010543), [HP:0012109](http://purl.obolibrary.org/obo/HP_0012109), [HP:0020161](http://purl.obolibrary.org/obo/HP_0020161), ... |

-## `UManchster` (1)
+## `UManchster`

+There are 1 usages of `UManchster` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UManchster)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UManchster).

 | curie                    |   usages | nodes                                                   |
 |--------------------------|----------|---------------------------------------------------------|
 | UManchster:psergouniotis |        1 | [HP:0031727](http://purl.obolibrary.org/obo/HP_0031727) |

-## `UNCL` (3)
+## `UNCL`

+There are 3 usages of `UNCL` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UNCL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UNCL).

 | curie             |   usages | nodes                                                                                                                                                                     |
 |-------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|